Anomaly free Froggatt-Nielsen models of flavor: The phenomenology of flavorful bosons

 In Fig. \ref{fig:strongestboundsZ1} we also show the constraints from beam-dump (red regions) and from $e^+e^-$ experiments (orange regions).
 Here some care is needed, since for $Z'_2$ and $Z'_3$ the 12 off-diagonal couplings can dominate over the diagonal 11 couplings, see, e.g., Eq.~\eqref{eq:app:decoupl:ex}.
 This means that we need to adjust our treatment of bounds from direct production of $Z'_i$ compared to what was done in Section \ref{sec:bounds:flavored:Z'}.
 For $m_e + m_\mu < m_{Z'} <2m_\mu$ the $Z'_i\to e\mu$ decay is now the dominant decay channel.
 In the $G_{\rm FN}=U(1)_{\rm FN}^3$ benchmark we have $\Gamma(Z'_2\to ee)/\Gamma(Z'_2\to e\mu)\simeq 0.16$ and $\Gamma(Z'_3\to ee)/\Gamma(Z'_3\to e\mu)\simeq 0.52$, which is then used to rescale appropriately the bounds from {\tt Darkcast}, cf. Section \ref{subsec:directZ'}.
 The beam dump constraints are stronger for $Z_1'$ than they are for $Z_2'$ and $Z_3'$, because $Z_{2,3}'$ have suppressed couplings to the first generation quarks.
 This is also the reason that the regions excluded by SN constraints (gray regions in Fig.~\ref{fig:strongestboundsZ1}), are shifted to larger values of gauge coupling $g'$ for $Z_{2}'$ and $Z_3'$.

-Fig.~\ref{fig:strongestboundsZ1} also gives the FCNC constraints from $D-\bar D$, $B_d-\bar B_d$ and $B_s-\bar B_s$ mixing (red, brown, blue lines).
+Fig.~\ref{fig:strongestboundsZ1} also gives the FCNC constraints from rare meson decays, $D-\bar D$, $B_d-\bar B_d$ and $B_s-\bar B_s$ mixing (blue, red, brown, cyan lines).
 The expressions for these can be taken directly from Section \ref{sec:bounds:flavored:Z'}, with trivial relabeling corresponding to $Z'\to Z_i'$ replacements.
-For $Z_1'$ the most stringent constraints come from the FCNCs involving the first two generations, $\mu \to e$ conversion and $K-\bar K$ mixing, since the $Z_1'$ has appreciable 12 off-diagonal couplings.
+For $Z_1'$ the most stringent constraints come from the FCNCs involving the first two generations, rare kaon decays, $\mu \to e$ conversion and $K-\bar K$ mixing, since the $Z_1'$ has appreciable 12 off-diagonal couplings.
 The $D-\bar D$ mixing, even though less stringent, can still be an important constraint, especially for future projections, while the FCNCs involving third generations lead to weaker bounds.
 For illustration we show the most stringent one, from $B_d-\bar B_d$ mixing.
 The $Z_2'$ and $Z_3'$ have much smaller 12 off-diagonal couplings.
-Even so, $\mu \to e$ conversion and $K-\bar K$ mixing still lead to the most stringent constraints in our benchmark, but the FCNCs involving the third generation, $B_d-\bar B_d$ and $B_s-\bar B_s$ mixing, are relatively more important and could even become the most stringent constraints for low mass $Z_2'$ in the future.
+Even so, rare meson decays, $\mu \to e$ conversion and $K-\bar K$ mixing still lead to the most stringent constraints in our benchmark, but the FCNCs involving the third generation, $B_d-\bar B_d$ and $B_s-\bar B_s$ mixing, are relatively more important.

 In discussing the above constraints it is important to keep in mind that we show bounds for a single benchmark.
 We expect other $G_{\rm FN}=U(1)_{\rm FN}^3$ benchmarks to lead to a similar pattern of constraints.
 However, the relative strengths of different constraints may easily differ by relative ${\mathcal O}(1)$ factors (for instance for some benchmarks we would expect $\mu\to e$ conversion to be more stringent than $K-\bar K$ mixing even for heavy $Z_1'$, unlike what was found here).
 Fig.~\ref{fig:strongestboundsZ1} should thus be taken only as an illustration of how important different probes are for $G_{\rm FN}=U(1)_{\rm FN}^3$ inverted FN models.